Packing in Crates for Shipping

 - Timber crates and cases must be constructed of solid timber (preferably hardwood), and be designed to adequately contain and support its contents.

 - Timber crates need to have bottom lift points to allow for forklifting.
-The forklift pockets need to be wide enough for the forklift tynes and strong enough to be lifted at these points without making the crate collapse or causing any distortion to it.
+The forklift pockets need to be wide enough for the forklift tynes and strong enough to be lifted at these points without making the crate collapse or causing any distortion to it during shipping.

-A Few Guidelines for Packing Items in Crates
+A Few Guidelines for Packing Items in Transport Crates

-- Timber crates should have a safe weight limit that exceeds the weight of the contents.
+- Large wooden crates should have a safe weight and size limit that exceeds the weight and size of the contents.

-- Make sure you create an even weight distribution when packing your crate.
+- Make sure you create an even weight distribution when packing your wooden, plastic, or another material transport crate.
 Where this is not possible, the supplier must ensure that the centre of gravity and hoisting positions are clearly marked on two sides to ensure safe handling.
 This is especially important where the case or crate conceals the internal goods from view.

-Poorly packaged freight is a danger to freight handlers and can result in extensive damage to the items themselves and their surrounds.
-Without taking the necessary precautions and using an appropriate transportation method you can risk:
+Poorly crated freight is a danger to freight handlers and can result in extensive damage to the items themselves and their surrounds.
+Without taking the necessary precautions during industrial crating and packing and using an appropriate transportation method you can risk several consequences.

-- A crate collapsing in transit: The freight is too heavy and the crate itself is flimsy.
-Additionally, the have not been sufficiently restrained by strapping, which means that when they move around, the crate collapses.
-Only use structurally sound crates, don’t exceed the safe weight limit and secure your contents within the crate.
+The freight is too heavy and the crate itself is flimsy.
+Additionally, the items have not been sufficiently restrained by strapping, which means that when they move around, the crate collapses

-- A machine breaking out of one end of the crate: poorly restrained item inside the crate.
-Machinery ideally should be securely bolted and blocked in crates to prevent movement.
+Machinery ideally should be securely bolted and blocked in crates to prevent movement